xolanintsibande/every-dashboard-begins-on-the-sales-floor/article/sales-to-dashboard.md

 What action should follow?

 What changed after the action?

 My retail experience gave those questions context.

 My analytics training gave me new ways to investigate them.

-Data + Retail Experience
+## Data + Retail Experience

 The more I learned about analytics, the more I realised that my retail experience was not separate from my analytical development.

 It was the context that helped me interpret what the data was showing.

-Data + Retail Experience = Business Understanding
+**Data + Retail Experience = Business Understanding**

-Five years on the retail floor taught me:
+Five years on the retail floor taught me how products move, how customers interact with stores, how execution affects availability and how operational decisions influence performance.

-How products move.
-How customers interact with stores.
-How execution affects availability.
-How operational decisions influence performance.
-Analytics is teaching me how to:
-Examine those patterns more systematically.
+Analytics is teaching me how to examine those patterns more systematically, test assumptions and communicate what the evidence means.
-Test assumptions.
-Investigate relationships.
-Communicate what the evidence means.

 The combination gives me two perspectives:

 Understanding the operation that produces the data.

 Analysing the information that describes it.

-I have started applying this approach beyond the retail floor through analytical projects involving:
+I have started applying this approach beyond the retail floor through analytical projects involving data cleaning, analysis, dashboards and predictive modelling.
-Data cleaning
-Data analysis
-Dashboards
-Predictive modelling

 The tools may change.

 The business questions remain.

-Skills Demonstrated
-This portfolio represents the intersection of retail operations and analytical thinking.
-Retail and Business
-FMCG Retail Operations
-Merchandising
-On-Shelf Availability
-SKU Management
-Planogram Compliance
-Promotional Execution
-Customer Engagement
-Commercial Awareness
-Analytics
-Data Cleaning
-Exploratory Data Analysis
-SQL
-Excel
-Power BI
-Looker Studio
-Python
-Data Visualisation
-Business Analysis
-Data Storytelling
-Key Analytical Principle
-The framework behind my approach is simple:
-BUSINESS ACTIVITY
-       ↓
-     DATA
-       ↓
-  INVESTIGATION
-       ↓
- BUSINESS CONTEXT
-       ↓
-    DECISION
-       ↓
-     ACTION
-       ↓
-   MEASUREMENT
-       ↓
-   IMPROVEMENT
-A dashboard can identify an exception.
-It cannot always explain the underlying cause.
-Understanding the operation behind the data helps determine the next question to investigate.
-Bringing Both Perspectives Together
+## Bringing Both Perspectives Together

 I thought I was entering a career in retail.

 I was learning how businesses operate.

 The customer taught me about people.

 The sales floor taught me about execution.

 Analytics taught me to ask better questions.

 Five years in FMCG retail gave me operational context.
 My analytical development is giving me new ways to investigate what that context means.

 I now want to bring both perspectives together:

 Understanding what is happening on the ground.

 Using data to understand why.

 Turning that understanding into better business decisions.
-I am currently building toward opportunities in:
-Retail Analytics
-Data Analytics
-Commercial Reporting
-Business Intelligence
-Sales Analytics
-Consumer Insights
-Business Analysis
-My focus is on roles within FMCG, retail and consumer-focused organisations in South Africa.
-Repository Structure
-from-sales-floor-to-data-decisions/
-│
-├── article/
-│   └── full-article.md
-│
-├── case-study/
-│   └── retail-analytics-case-study.md
-│
-├── framework/
-│   └── floor-data-decision-improve.md
-│
-├── images/
-│   ├── article-cover.png
-│   ├── framework-diagram.png
-│   └── retail-execution.png
-│
-└── README.md
-About Me
-Xolani Ntsibande
-FMCG Retail Professional transitioning into Data Analytics.
-I combine frontline retail experience with skills in data analysis, SQL, Excel, Power BI, Python and data visualisation.
-My goal is to use both operational knowledge and analytical thinking to understand business problems and support better decisions.

-Every Dashboard Begins Somewhere
+That is the perspective I am taking into the next stage of my career.

+Every dashboard begins somewhere.

 For me, it began on the sales floor.